Lissy93/git-in/.github/CONTRIBUTING.md

 - **Markdown is supported!** So you can include links and basic formatting
   - Feel free to link to your projects, website or helpful (SFW) resources
   - Hyperlinks (`[text to display](https://example.com)`), new lines (`<br />`) as well as `**bold**` and `_italic_` all work
+- **Get a gold star by your name!** The script will add some extra flair to your response, if you meet the following criteria:
-- **Get a gold star by your name!** Drop a star on this repo, and you'll automatically get a star next to your response
+  - Drop a star on this repo, and you'll automatically get a star next to your response!
+  - Your personal website / X.com profile will be automatically included, if you've included it on your GH profile

 When adding a resource to [`resources.yml`](https://github.com/Lissy93/git-into-open-source/blob/main/resources.yml), you must: